LaMarseillaise/Constitution-3/Constitution-3.md

 Courts may invalidate unconstitutional laws and acts but may not create new law absent statutory authority.

-## Section 4: Judicial Removal

-- Justices may be removed for cause by simple majority of an independent Impeachment Court.
-- Grounds include breach of ethics, corruption, or dereliction, but not ideological disagreement.

-## Section 5: Constitutional Consistency Session
+## Section 4: Constitutional Consistency Session

 The Supreme Court shall convene annually as a full bench to review rulings from panel sessions and appellate courts to ensure constitutional consistency and doctrinal coherence.